klinge/sl-webapp/README.md

 * Deploy: fix all hardcoded paths in the application (arghh!)

 ## TODO (v0.9):
+* Bug: fix error in SeglingEdit - medlemmar is not populated when adding a medlem
+* Security: move all public files to a "public" folder so the document root for the web server don't have access to application files
 * Mail: add mail templates for password reset and new user registration.
 Find something among these: https://github.com/ActiveCampaign/postmark-templates/tree/main https://stripo.email/